 - Scalable and increasing inventory accuracy, reducing operational expenses, and improving employee safety across the company’s distribution network.

-The good news is that if a human being can visually scan the inventory that is in a warehouse or store, then a robot can be trained to do the same thing.
+The good news is that if a human being can visually scan the inventory that is in a warehouse or store, then an inventory management robot can be trained to do the same thing.
 However, robots can operate 24/7, three hundred times faster, and provide accuracy levels never achieved before.

-I understand that there is no easy way to answer my title question, however what we can speak to with a level of certainty is that organizations that are investing in digital inventory technology are gaining an edge in understanding inventory levels and being able to move inventory faster throughout the supply chain.
-These companies are also redirecting their staff to handle high value activities and empowering their teams with rich information, which can then be revisited at any point and time and can be used to make better decisions.
+I understand that there is no easy way to answer my title question, however, we can, with a level of certainty, say organizations that are investing in digital inventory technology are gaining an edge in understanding inventory levels and more efficiency in moving inventory faster throughout the supply chain.
+These companies are also redirecting their staff to handle high value activities and empowering their teams with rich information, which can then be revisited at any point and time and can be used to make better decisions while robot inventory management systems take over the documentation and verification of stock..